Updated:

 1468 BC: Thutmosis III rises to power

 As mentioned before, when Thutmosis II died, Thutmosis III was the legitimate heir of the throne.
 However, the heir was only 7 years at the time, and thus Hatshepsut became his regent.
 Therefore, when Hatshepsut retired from active leadership roles, Thutmosis III took over the reign, and given the many years of learning under his stepmother, he had acquired the necessary skills to rule effectively.
-He reigned for 54 years during which he made Egypt the largest empire that it has even been in history8.
+He reigned for 54 years during which he made Egypt the largest empire that it has even been in history.

 Thutmosis III

-Image 8: Thutmosis III
+Image 8: Thutmosis III.

 1457 BC: The death of Hatshepsut

 Following her hereditary skin disease, Hatshepsut is said to have enlisted the services of different doctors, especially from Greece to take care of her condition.
-Historical sources allege that Hatshepsut died after she was injected with a concoction of drugs in the endeavor to heal her skin disease9.
+Historical sources allege that Hatshepsut died after she was injected with a concoction of drugs in the endeavor to heal her skin disease.
 Historians speculate that her skin condition was cancerous, and thus it kept on spreading despite the numerous attempts to contain it.
 The killer concoction was a novel mixture of untested drugs in a desperate move to save the situation.

 1457 BC: The burial of Hatshepsut